Association for Slavic, East European, and Eurasian Studies: Background and formation

 In the aftermath of World War II, the face of Europe was greatly changed.
-A number of countries of central and eastern Europe fell under the influence or control of the Soviet Union following the defeat of Germany.
-Throughout the non-communist world, political decision-makers felt a need for additional academic analysis of the politics and history of the USSR and the Soviet bloc nations as well as for improved facilities for language training for a new generation of foreign affairs specialists.
+A number of countries of central and eastern Europe were influenced or controlled by the Soviet Union following the defeat of Germany.
+Throughout the non-communist world, political decision-makers felt a need for additional academic analysis of the politics and history of the USSR and the Soviet bloc nations as well as improved facilities for language training for a new generation of foreign affairs specialists.

 A number of American universities established area studies programs and research institutes in the immediate postwar period, including notably Harvard University in Cambridge, Massachusetts, Columbia University in New York City, and the University of Washington in Seattle.
 These institutions successfully produced the leading scholars of Slavic studies in North America.
-A number of graduates and professors from these programs were instrumental in forming the American Association for the Advancement of Slavic Studies (AAASS) from its conception between the Joint Committee on Slavic Studies (JCSS) and the American Council of Learned Societies' professional journal to being its own membership organization.
+A number of graduates and professors from these programs were instrumental in forming the American Association for the Advancement of Slavic Studies (AAASS).